Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Message identity and idempotent processing

 If handlers are idempotent then outbox might not be required at all.
-When considering not using the outbox and implementing idempotent processing keep in mind that any generated message *must* apply the same message identifier if invoked more-then-once to have deduplication working on the infrastructure level or to solve this at the logical level by validating message data.
+Outbox relies on message identity to guarantee consistency.
+When using outbox on both the sender and receiver message identifiers are consistent if a handler is invoked more-then-once for a message.
+If a sender does not use the outbox or when sending a message outside of a handler the sender *must* generate and apply the same message identifier to guarantee consistency via the outbox when that logic is invoked more-then-once.
+The same message identity is also important to have deduplication working on the infrastructure level on some transport that support this.
 [Read more on how to set a message identifier.](/nservicebus/messaging/message-identity.md)

 ## Concurrency